 If you'd like more information or have questions, please email Alicia Seiger at firstname.lastname@example.org.

-- Climate: Politics, Finance and Infrastructure (Seiger, Gordon, Law 2513).
+- Climate: Politics, Finance and Infrastructure (Seiger, Gordon, Law 2513, Winter ‘21).
 For their final project, students in Law2513 delivered a suite of compelling financial and policy interventions to achieve large-scale climate impact.
-Check out their great ideas by watching this video of their final presentations or by clicking here to read about them.
+Check out their great ideas by watching this video of their final presentations or by visiting SFI's Projects page to read them.

 2019-2020 Academic Year